andrewpearce-digital/python-rest-api/README.md

 docker-compose up
 ```

-The project wil run on localhost:5000
+The project will be running on localhost:5000